ivanceras/sauron/examples/progressive-rendering/README.md

 We then inject this view into the body of our generated html.
 Take note of the `{view}` notation.

 ### Client
-To use the same state we have in the server, we can derive a `serialized_state` from the app by serializing the `App` into json.
+To use the same state we have in the server, we can derive a `serialized_state` by serializing the `App` into json.
 This `serialized_state` is then passed in the `main` function of client code which will be executed, right after the page is loaded in the browser.
 The `main` function in [`client/src/lib.rs`](https://github.com/ivanceras/sauron/blob/master/examples/progressive-rendering/client/src/lib.rs) is the code that will be called when the script has loaded.
 From there, we can recreate the `App` by deserializing the `serialized_state`.
 Our `App` is a [`Component`](https://docs.rs/sauron/0.34.0/sauron/trait.Component.html) in `sauron` which we then can mount into the an anchor element in the document.